 - An Office Visit is a non-routine visit for a specific health problem, question, or concern.
 This visit is problem oriented and meant to address a specific health question.
 Insurances may require us to either (1) collect a copay at the time of the visit for these appointments, and/or (2) apply charges for the visit to deductibles/co-insurance per insurance requirements.

 - It is the patient’s responsibility to be familiar with the specifics of your insurance policy regarding Well Care Visits and Office Visits, including, but not limited to: copays, vaccine and doctor visit coverage, referral/authorization requirements for specialty care, radiology, lab tests, and emergency and/or hospital care.
-Well Care Visits and Office Visits may be coded at the same appointment if both were done at the same appointment. (e.g. a patient was seen for a Well Care Visit but had an ear infection at the time.)
+Well Care Visits and Office Visits may be coded at the same appointment if both were done at the same appointment. (e.g. a patient was seen for a Well Care Visit but also treated for an ear infection.)

 - Failure to review and complete forms (exception: medication forms) at the time of your child’s appointment will result in a $10 fee.
 Please bring your form to your physician visit or request a generic form from our office that might fulfill the requirements of your organization.
 Please allow 3-5 business days for forms dropped off at our office to be completed.
 Urgent requests (turnaround in 48 business hours or less) will be assessed an additional charge of $15 (total charge $25).
 Payment, which can be made in cash, check or credit card, is required at the time of service.
 Due to HIPAA laws, we are unable to fax or mail forms to any third party; we can only mail the forms to your home address or keep them in our office to be picked up.